altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

     the fish-man wilbert complains that he can only go outside on halloween flanagan admits martha was a sacrifice - to go to or bring a walker to deal with al-tok.
 }`
+~It was cramped with seven people in the bubble~ ~Martha was holding tightly to the chair in the center~ ~They all were, due to the turbulence~
+~Martha didn't see anything outside the bubble, a blank void~ ~The bubble was shaking, as if unsure of it's position without any other points of reference~ ~A shaky memory, shifting every time it was examined~ "G::I have some bad news, it's worse than we thought" *Gerald pulled a lever up*
+*The ship calmed*
+"G::There's nothing out there, no where to go."
+~A silence fell over them~
+"M::I might have a way."
+~Everyone turned their head to Martha, besides Wilbert, whose eye was already on her~ *Alacria rowed her hand*
+~A gesture to continue~
+"M::Well, Flanagan did: The way we came into the link, we should be able to get out the same way."
+"G::Martha - when I say there's nothing out there, there is nothing, even if we have a way back we wouldn't be able to get to it right now."
+"NT::$Ewhichway:"
+"M::through me, through that thing in my head" *Alacria leaned over and looked at the unconscious Flanagan*

 }

 {